Last Updated on June 23, 2023 by Dee

 However, all experienced artists know that using the right type of paper or substrate is important when working with gouache, as not all surfaces are equally suitable.

-For best results, look for a smooth, matte paper that is specifically designed for use with gouache or acrylic paint.
+For best results, look for a smooth, matte paper specifically designed for gouache or acrylic paint.

 What is the best paper to use with gouache?